justinhambleton/sessionm-demo-utils/README.md

-# Generate Customers and Send First Transactions
+#SessionM Demo Utils

+# generate-customers/generate_customers.py

 ## Overview

+This collection of scripts automates the random generation of customer profiles and transaction data and sends it to different SessionM demo environment endpoints, depending on the intended context.
+There are two primary scripts that can be run from the command line, or scheduled via cron or apscheduler:

+`generate_customer.py`
+`txn_randomizer.py`

+### generate_customer.py
-The purpose of this project is to generate random customer profiles within a specific SessionM demo environment.
-Additionally, this project can optionally send a first transaction to a randomized percentage of the newly generated customers.
-The project is designed to be run exclusively from the `generate_customer.py` script, along wih the arguments outlined below.
+This script randomly generates new customers profiles within a specified SessionM demo environment.
+It generates new users based on a random value between a min and max value.
+This allows the script to generte a random number of users each time it runs, but never exceeding a max number of profiles to not degrade environment performance.
+The script can optionally send a first transaction to a randomized percentage of the newly generated customers.
+This script is designed to be run exclusively from the `generate_customer.py` script, along wih the arguments outlined below.

+This script uses the Faker Python library, which randomizes most of the customer data, including first and last name, email address, and address.
+Further randomization is applied to the user_profile customer attributes to introduce variety in the new customers that are created.

-Importantly, when this script is run, it expects a `--context` argument which determines which SessionM demo environment the script will execute against.
-Currently, this project is configured to only work with one of three demo environments, denoted by the argument values: retail, qsr or fuel.
+`generate_customer.py` expects a `--context` argument which determines which SessionM demo environment the script will execute against.
+Currently, this script is configured to only work with one of three demo environments, denoted by the argument values: retail, qsr or fuel.
 Each of the three contexts have specific data dictionaries for the customer profiles, allowing them to be further customized based on the customer data model within the respective demo environment.

 ## Table of Contents